 Range of Marks Grade Description 85-100 High Distinction (HD) Outstanding standard indicating comprehensive knowledge and understanding of the relevant materials; demonstration of an outstanding level of academic achievement; mastery of skills; and achievement of all assessment objectives.
 75-84 Distinction (D) Excellent standard indicating a very high level of knowledge and understanding of the relevant materials; demonstration of a very high level of academic ability; sound development of skills; and achievement of all assessment objectives.
-65-74 Credit (C) Good standard indicating a high level of knowledge and understanding of the relevant materials; demonstration of a high level of academic achievement; reasonable development of skills; and achievement of all learning outcomes.
-50-64 Pass (P) Satisfactory standard indicating an adequate knowledge and understanding of the relevant materials; demonstration of an adequate level of academic achievement; satisfactory development of skills; and achievement of all learning outcomes.
+(C) und high of s 50-64 Pass Sati (P) und ade dev Good standard indicating a high level of knowledge and understanding of the relevant materials; demonstration of a high level of academic achievement; reasonable development of skills; and achievement of all learning outcomes.
+Satisfactory standard indicating an adequate knowledge and understanding of the relevant materials; demonstration of an adequate level of academic achievement; satisfactory development of skills; and achievement of all learning outcomes.
 0-49 Fail (FF) Failure to satisfactorily achieve learning outcomes.
 If all compulsory course components are not completed the mark will be zero.
 A fail grade may also be awarded following disciplinary action.

-Skills are those identified for the purposes of assessment task(s).
+^{}Skills are those identified for the purposes of assessment task(s).